ajcrites/reading-list/README.md

 This is a list of articles, books, websites, videos, and anything else I would like to try out and explore.
 I hope that others can benefit from the list too.

+If you're interested in creating your own reading list, you can copy [this repo](https://github.com/ajcrites/reading-list) and deploy it using [`terraform`](https://www.terraform.io/) with the provided infrastructure.

 ## Software

 - [ ] https://github.com/webpack-contrib/webpack-bundle-analyzer